new york times: The best Dance of 2018

-npr music feature: bach on tap shoes (with conrad tao)
+npr music feature: bach on tap shoes

 “Teicher slaps the pallets with lightning speed, leaping from one to the other for contrast, matching Tao, note for accelerated note.” - Tom Huizenga, NPR Music